scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 External `query` is an execution of a contract from another contract in the middle of its run.

 - Can be called from another `init`, `handle` or `query`.
-- It has a read-only access to the storage (state) of the contract.
+- It has read-only access to the storage (state) of the contract.
 - `init` & `handle`: The fact that external `query` was invoked public.
 - `query`: The fact that `query` was invoked is known only to the executing node.
 And to whoever monitors your internet traffic, in case the executing node is on your local machine.
 - External `query` is metered by the gas limit of the caller contract.